 But sometimes we know that the experienced teachers in our midst are overlooked or taken for granted.
 We casually accept one another’s quiet, competent work and maybe even quiet struggles.
-It’s easy for school communities to grow almost too comfortable with colleagues whose daily behaviors are familiar and whose work (we assume) goes smoothly and attracts little notice.
+It’s easy for school communities to grow almost too comfortable with colleagues whose daily behaviors are familiar and whose work (we assume) goes smoothly and attracts little untoward notice.

-Of course it’s not always that way for any of us, veteran or new, and it’s worth reminding ourselves that there are always things we can do to make our work more effective and our lives more satisfying.
+Of course it’s not always that way for any of us, veteran or new, and it’s worth reminding ourselves that there are always things we can do to make our own work more effective and our own lives more satisfying.
 We have stayed with this profession, sometimes through thick and thin, because we believe in kids and love things about our work—and because we believe in the old promise and old premise that teachers can make the world a better place.

 Don't miss our weekly blog posts by joining our newsletter mailing list below: